A.J. Soprano: Biography

-This depression leads to a botched suicide attempt, wherein A.J. ties a cinder block to his leg with a too-long length of rope and attempts to drown himself in the pool at the Soprano home.
-His father hears his cries for help and dives into the pool to rescue him.
-He is then placed in psychiatric care facility, where he meets Rhiannon, an ex-girlfriend of his former friend Hernan.
+A.J.'s depression leads to a botched suicide attempt, wherein A.J. ties a cinder block to his leg with a too-long length of rope and attempts to drown himself in the pool at the Soprano home.
+Tony hears his cries for help and dives into the pool to rescue him.
+He is then placed in psychiatric care facility, where he reunites with Rhiannon, an ex-girlfriend of his former friend Hernan.
 After Tony tells him that his uncle Bobby has been shot dead, A.J. begins to cry and complain about how Bobby's death negatively affects him.
-Tony loses patience with him, violently drags him out of his bed, slaps him around, and tells him to pack as the family leaves home quickly to elude a possible attack by the Lupertazzi family.
+Tony loses patience with him, violently dragging him out of bed and ordering him to pack as the family leaves home quickly to elude a possible attack by the Lupertazzi family.

-In the final episode, A.J. is in his Nissan Xterra with Rhiannon, his new girlfriend, and starts making out with her, but they both rush out of the vehicle when it catches fire due to A.J.'s parking it over a pile of leaves.
-After getting chewed out by Tony, A.J. decides to join the Army and begins vigorous training.
+In the final episode, A.J. is in his Nissan Xterra with Rhiannon, his new girlfriend, and starts making out with her, but they both rush out of the vehicle when it catches fire due to A.J.'s parking over a pile of leaves.
+After getting chewed out by Tony, A.J. decides to join the United States Army and begins vigorous training.
 This scares A.J.'s parents.
 Tony decides to sit down with A.J. and successfully talks him out of enlisting.
 Instead, Tony gets him a new BMW M3 and a job working for Little Carmine's film production company.
 The new job, paired with the possibility of opening his own nightclub, seems to alleviate A.J.'s depression.
 He is seen having dinner with his family at last.

 In all seasons, A.J. is portrayed as a fan of heavy metal and nu metal, via product placements (shirts, coats, posters and stickers) of bands like Pantera, Nevermore, Mudvayne (whose concert he attends in the episode "All Happy Families"), Slipknot, Limp Bizkit, Coal Chamber, Marilyn Manson, Stuck Mojo, Machine Head, Soulfly and Fear Factory.
 By the end of the series, having grown more worldly and introspective, he discovers and begins analyzing the early work of Bob Dylan.
 Through various plot points and pieces of clothing, A.J. is identified as a fan of the New York Giants, New Jersey Devils and New York/New Jersey MetroStars.

 Analysis

 Critics have found A.J.
 Soprano to exhibit behavior resulting from a lack of parental discipline.
 For Television Without Pity, Kim Reed described Soprano as having a "lack of work ethic" due to "overly permissive parenting".
-Reed also observed in 2007: "...AJ has caught plenty of breaks in his life, starting with being born to rich parents who give him pretty much anything he wants."
+Reed also observed in 2007, "...AJ has caught plenty of breaks in his life, starting with being born to rich parents who give him pretty much anything he wants."

 Reviewing the season five episode "Two Tonys" in 2004, New York Times critic Alessandra Stanley also considered A.J. to be a product of "spoiling" by his parents and likened a scene of his with another popular drama of the time: "A. J.'s sullen hostility to his mother is a chilling N.J. version of 'The O.C.'"